mtiller/ModelicaBook/text/source/components/subsystems/gear.rst

    :align: center
    :alt: Flat system model including backlash

-This model includes to essential components.
+This model includes two essential components.
 Part of the model, inside the dashed line, represents how the gear itself is being modeled.
 It includes the inertia for each gear element, the backlash between the gear teeth and the kinematic relationship between the two shafts.
-Each of this is represented by an individual component model.
+Each of these is represented by an individual component model.
 The other part of the model, outside the dashed line, represents the specific scenario/experiment we are performing.
 This includes a torque profile to be applied to the gear and the downstream